AIGCEra/.github/profile/README.md

                     <td width="75%" rowspan=5>
                         <h4 align=left>
                         <p>
                         The theory of relativity tells us, that massive matter causes the space around it producing "space-time bending", which in turn enables other small-mass matter to revolve around it, the Window Nucleus has a similar effect on the geometric space around it: the window nucleus can deform the surrounding space according to the geometric layout structure controlled by the Web, and then form a surrounding geometric layout, the UI elements in the "Component Space of Desktop Software" will find their "position" in the specific layout.
-This geometric effect is similar to the theory of relativity, and it is the theoretical basis for WebRuntime to form a new Web technology entrance.
+This geometric effect is similar to the theory of relativity, and it is the theoretical basis for Web Runtime to form a new Web technology entrance.
                         </p>
                         <p>
                         For all Desktop Software Developers, the Window Nucleus is a brand new concept, since it is a "Nucleus", it must be surrounded by other objects.
 One of the core tasks of Web Runtime is to reveal that the Window Nucleus is surrounded by a huge content world driven by Web Description, this content world is a New World that software developers have not touched so far ...